ehsan11100/AdGuard/Home.md

 AdGuard Home is a network-wide ads & tracking blocking software.
 This means that it will cover ALL your home devices and you don't need any client-side software for that.
 With the rise of Internet-Of-Things and connected devices, it becomes more and more important to be able to control your whole network.

 > Please note, that the current state of AdGuard Home is just the beginning.
-Configuring it requires certain skills, and we will
+Configuring it requires certain skills, and we will try to simplify the process in the future.

 ## How does it work?